 Specific Instructions

 Box 1—Employer identification number (EIN).
-If you don’t have an EIN, you may apply for one online by visiting the IRS website at www.irs.gov/EIN.
+If you don’t have an EIN, you may apply for one online by going to www.irs.gov/EIN.
 You may also apply for an EIN by faxing or mailing Form SS-4 to the IRS.
-If you haven’t received your EIN by the due date of Form 940, write “Applied For” and the date you applied in this entry space.
+If you haven’t received your EIN by the due date of Form 940, write “Applied For” and the date you applied in this

 Box 2—Amount paid.
 Enter the amount paid with Form 940.